 - 0.6% growth

 - Inflation (CPI):

 - FDI Inflow:

-Corruption in government and business is pervasive, and a growing lack of accountability enables bureaucrats to act with impunity.
-The leadership frequently announces anticorruption campaigns, but they are typically superficial in nature.
+Corruption is pervasive.
+Small elites control the bulk of the nation’s assets, and state institutions have been corroded.
+The main purpose of frequent anti-corruption campaigns is to ensure elite loyalty and hamper political opponents.
 The rule of law is not maintained uniformly across the country, and the judiciary is vulnerable to political pressure and inconsistent in applying the law.
 Protection of private property rights is weak.

-Bureaucratic obstacles and inconsistent enforcement of regulations continue to inject considerable uncertainty into entrepreneurial decision-making.
+Regulations remain burdensome.
+Bureaucratic obstacles and inconsistent enforcement of regulations make entrepreneurial decision-making very uncertain.
 The outmoded labor code continues to limit employment growth.
-The government uses extensive subsidies, numerous state-owned companies, export taxes on petroleum products, and other means to influence domestic prices.
+The government uses extensive subsidies and numerous state-owned companies to influence domestic prices.
 The IMF reported in 2015 that in absolute terms, Russia is the world’s third-largest energy subsidizer.

 Russia’s average tariff rate is 6.3 percent.
 The government’s import substitution policy, intended to replace imports with domestically produced goods, interferes with trade and investment.
 State-owned enterprises significantly distort Russia’s economy.
 State-owned financial institutions have further solidified their position by taking market share from domestic private banks and increasing their control of lending.